Legacy-Edition-Minigames/Website/_posts/blog/2023-9-10-august-2023-progress-update.markdown

 image: /assets/blog/july-2023-progress-update/thumb.png
 permalink: /blog/august-2023-progress-update
 type: blog
+preview-text: |
+  Hello again!
+This month doesn't have as many big changes as last month, but some exciting things are being worked on!
 main-text: |
   Hello again!
 This month doesn't have as many big changes as last month, but some exciting things are being worked on!